jaadisini/Zen/.github/README.md

 - Install pip by :
 `sudo pip3 install -U pip`
 - Clone the repository by :
-`git clone https://github.com/Zenaku2050s/ZenakuSessionStrings && cd ZenakuSessionStrings`
+`git clone https://github.com/Zenaku2050s/ZenakuSessionStrings && cd StringGen`
 - Install requirements by :
 `pip3 install -U -r requirements.txt`
 - Fill your variables in the env by :